With October 31 Brexit pledge, Boris Johnson bids for UK leadership

 As in the 2016 referendum on EU membership, Johnson’s message is clear: any more Brexit delays and the Conservative Party risks opening the door to a government led by opposition Labour leader and veteran socialist Jeremy Corbyn.

-“Around the country there is a feeling of disillusion and even despair at our ability to get things done.
-The longer it goes on, the worse the risk that there will be serious contamination and a real loss of confidence.”
+“I am the change candidate, Boris Johnson is yesterday’s news,” Javid said.

+“He has been around in politics for a while, he has achieved a lot, he has still got a big role to play, but I think if we are trying to connect with the next generation and move forward as a country, then I think it is time for the next generation with a bold new agenda.”

-The United Kingdom could be heading towards a constitutional crisis over Brexit as many of the candidates vying to succeed May are prepared to leave the EU on Oct.
-31 without a deal but parliament has indicated it will try to thwart such a scenario, concerned about the potential economic and other disruptions.
+The United Kingdom could be heading toward a constitutional crisis over Brexit as many of the candidates vying to succeed May are prepared to leave the EU on Oct.
+31 without a deal, something parliament has indicated it would stop.

+However, lawmakers on Wednesday defeated a cross-party attempt led by the main Labour opposition to try to block a no-deal exit by seizing control of the parliamentary agenda from the government, prompting sterling to fall to a day’s low against the dollar.

 The EU has also refused to renegotiate the Withdrawal Agreement reached with May last November, and Ireland has indicated it is not willing to change the Irish border “backstop” that upset the Northern Irish party which props up May’s minority government.